 In both the one and two-step processes all proposals must be publicly opened and read aloud in their entirety, including pricing information included in the proposal at the appropriate step.119 The city must evaluate and rank the offers according to its published selection criteria within 45 days of the responses having been opened.120 The city then selects the proposal that offers the best value for the city according to the published selection criteria and the ranking evaluation.121 Following the selection of the offeror that offers the best value for the city, the contract negotiation process begins.
-The city must give formal written notice to that offeror that negotiations are ended.
+The city negotiates first with the selected offeror.
+If the two parties cannot reach an agreement, the city must give formal written notice to that offeror that negotiations are ended.
 The city may then negotiate with the next ranked offeror.
 This process continues until the city and an offeror reach an agreement on a contract or negotiations with all ranked offerors end.122